cap-js/docs/guides/deployment/microservices.md

    git submodule update --init
    ```

-   Add a .gitignore
+   Add a _.gitignore_ file and with the following content:
    ```txt
    node_modules
    gen
    ```
    > The outcome of this looks and behaves exactly as the monorepo layout in *[cap/samples](https://github.com/sap-samples/cloud-cap-samples)*,  so we can exercise the subsequent steps in there...

-3. Test-drive locally as usual
+3. Test-drive locally:
    ```sh
    npm install
    ```